 The good news, of course, is that the companies that can deliver on these expectations are reaping the rewards.
 As CSA discovered, if you can anticipate what customers want and make it easier to get what they need, they will buy more and stick with you.
 But while B2B customers demand highly intuitive self-service options that make routine interactions easier, they also want companies to leverage technology to provide the kind of smart, proactive, bespoke service that can help them run their own businesses more effectively.

 The most competitive B2B companies excel in building customer journeys in which every interaction reflects things like contract terms, a customer’s unique geographical footprint, and the interactions company and customer have had in the past.
-Trust and loyalty stem from clearly understanding a customer’s business, recognizing the relationship, and tailoring solutions to address unique needs.
+Trust and loyalty stem from clearly understanding a customer’s business, recognising the relationship, and tailoring solutions to address unique needs.

 To meet these demands, the most effective B2B companies erase barriers between sales, marketing, and service and blend these functions to give customers a seamless, full-function experience.
 Presenting a united front to customers requires breaking down silos and working as a team.
-Salesforce found that the overwhelming majority of high-performing service organizations say they share goals and metrics with sales (89%) and marketing (86%) so everybody is on the same page.
+Salesforce found that the overwhelming majority of high-performing service organisations say they share goals and metrics with sales (89%) and marketing (86%) so everybody is on the same page.
 This not only creates a unified front but can also boost revenue.
 As many as 86% of high performers report that service proactively alerts sales to opportunities and contributes to the sales pipeline by mining customer interactions.
 Similarly, service and marketing coordinate closely to ensure that intelligence gained in service interactions informs marketing campaigns and is fed back into product development efforts.

 Consider an industrial customer who regularly orders parts from a company that sold her a set of machine tools several years earlier.
-Most of the time, the buyer will be more than happy to handle orders via a personalized commerce portal without having to talk to anybody.
-When she logs in, she might see a customized set of products at negotiated prices and any promotions or cross-selling opportunities the marketing department offers.
+Most of the time, the buyer will be more than happy to handle orders via a personalised commerce portal without having to talk to anybody.
+When she logs in, she might see a customised set of products at negotiated prices and any promotions or cross-selling opportunities the marketing department offers.
 But what if the customer orders a new part and has trouble installing it?
 She will call the company expecting to talk to someone who can instantly understand her issue and how to quickly solve it.

 A truly empowered service agent would be able to call up the order, view the customer’s purchase history, access related service articles, and decide what to do.
 The answer might be to access a guided set of installation steps and help the customer over the phone.
 Alternatively, the agent might send the case to the field, where a mobile service rep can look at the entire file on an iPad and assess the situation on site.
 What makes it work is that everyone involved looks at the same deep well of customer and product data and resources.